Secure-Embedded-Systems/woot2025-GlitchGluck/example2/fault-2nd/sim/README.md

 ### Inputs

 - `ibex_testbench_gtl.sv`
   The testbench file used for simulating the processor design.
+Fault is injected inside of the testbench.

 - `document_scan`
   Contains all the required testbench files for documenting scan state data.
 These files are included and instantiated within `tb.v` for simulation.